vesoft-inc/nebula-operator/doc/user/ngctl_guide.md

 # Overview
-ngctl is a terminal cmd tool for Nebula Graph managed by nebula-operator, it has the following commands:
+ngctl is a terminal cmd tool for NebulaGraph managed by nebula-operator, it has the following commands:
 - [ngctl use](#ngctl-use)
 - [ngctl console](#ngctl-console)
 - [ngctl list](#ngctl-list)